s5uishida/open5gs_epc_oai_sample_config/README.md

 The following minimum configuration was set as a condition.
 - C-Plane have multiple U-Planes.
 - U-Plane have multiple PDNs.
-- Multiple UEs connect to one PDN.
+- Multiple UEs connect to same PDN.

 The built simulation environment is as follows.